boolean-uk/cs-complexity/README.md

         1. Conceptually, how the sort algorithm works.
 You _may_ wish to write this _first_, then try and implement your conceptual understanding
         2. The time and space complexity in Big O notation.
 Why does the function have that complexity?
 4. Run `npx jasmine` to test your code.
 5. Add timing results for each of your sorting algorithms into the file [sortResults.md](docs/sortResults.md).
 Which ran fastest?
-Given your understanding of Big O notation in Step 3., above, were those results what you expected?
+And slowest?
+Given your understanding of Big O complexity of the different sorting algorithms, described in Step 3., above, were those results what you expected?
 Add that summary to the file, too.